bpostance/bpostance.github.io/_posts/2019-06-10-introduction-to-hashing.md

 categories: [tutorial]
 tags: [data-mining,data-cleaning,hash-functions]
 ---
-<script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-# Zero2Basic - Hash Functions
 This post is intended to provide a quick introduction to hash functions and to discuss some practical applications of hashes in data mining and machine learning.
-As with my other Zero2Basic posts my aim is to provide a basic level of understanding of the concept and to demonstrate a real world use case.
+The aim of this post is to provide a basic level of understanding of the concept and to demonstrate a real world use case.

 Want to cut to the chase?<br>
 Heres how to implement a variety of common hash functions using [hashlib](https://docs.python.org/3/library/hashlib.html) in Python.